Welcome to the KIDS area of the library!

 - Our Jr. Cocoa Club, for ages 7-9, and Cocoa Club, for ages 10-12, are great for children that love to read!
 These programs run through the school year and consist of monthly meetings with book discussions, snacks and book-related activities.

 - Love to build with Lego and looking for a new adventure?
-During this 8-week program kids 9-13 will learn how to assemble a motorized Lego robot and to program it to do various actions such as follow the sound of a handclap.
+During this 8-week program kids 9-13 will learn how to assemble a motorized Lego robot and to program it to solve weekly challenges.
 There is a fee.

 - Want to learn how to make your own movie?
 In this 8-week program, kids 9-13 will learn different animation techniques including thaumatropes, flip-book making, stop-motion animation and more!
 There is a fee.